-Pursuant to the independence standards set forth above, the Board has determined that the following directors meet the Company's independence standards and therefore are independent: Bernard C. Bailey, David Borland, William M. Dvoranchik, Bruce R. Harris, Charles S. Mahan, and Jerry O. Tuttle.
+Pursuant to the independence standards set forth above, the Board has determined that the following directors and nominees meet the Company's independence standards and therefore are independent: Bernard C. Bailey, David Borland, William M. Dvoranchik, Bruce R. Harris, Charles S. Mahan, John W. Maluda, and Jerry O. Tuttle.
+Based on these standards, the Board determined that the following directors are not independent: Robert J. Marino, and John B. Wood.
+Additionally, due to conflicts of interest, both Seth W. Hamot and Andrew R. Siegel were determined not to be independent.